gerson-ruano/portfolio-gr/README.md

 Update your personal information in `src/data/presentation.ts`:

+### Blog Posts

+Add your blog posts as Markdown files in the `src/content/blogs` directory.

 ### Projects

 Add or modify your projects in `src/data/projects.ts`:

 ### Skills

-Customize your skills in `src/data/skills.ts`:
+Customize your skill in `src/data/skills.ts`:

+### Cursos

+Add your courses/certificates as Markdown files in the `src/content/certificates` directory.

 ### Experience

 Update your experience in `src/data/experience.ts`:

-### Blog Posts

-Add your blog posts as Markdown files in the `src/content/blogs` directory.

 ## 📄 License